Edward (William) Bloor

 - Candlemas Eve, 2016.

 - Fireside Chats, 2018.

 - Story Time audiobook, Recorded Books, 2005.

 - London Calling audiobook, Recorded Books, 2006.

-A former high school English teacher, Edward Bloor has managed to find time while working as a book editor at a major publishing house and helping to raise his two children to pen four well-received novels for teen readers: Crusader, Story Time, London Calling, and the award-winning debut novel Tangerine.
+A former high school English teacher, Edward Bloor managed to find time while working as a book editor at a major publishing house and helping to raise his two children to pen well-received novels for teen readers including: Crusader, Story Time, London Calling, and the award-winning debut novel Tangerine.
 As Bloor once commented: “My teaching job led to a job in educational publishing, where I was actually required to sit and read young adult novels all day long.
 So I decided to try it myself.”